zpminer/zpminer/README.md

   - Check if your GPU are on platform 0 or not.
 If your GPU are on platform 1 or 2, set p=1 or p=2.
 The default is p=0.
 * Can I cpu only mine with ZpMiner?
   - Yes, set d=NONE and c=4 or whatever CPU mining thread number you want.
 If it complains about missing OpenCL.dll, get that and drop it in the zpminer folder.
 The zpMiner release assumes you have OpenCL installed already.
-* How do I set the dev fee to 1%?
-  - Set the df argument to 1: df=1

 ## Windows